-In February 2016, the FASB issued ASU 2016-02, Leases, which requires lessees, among other things, to recognize right-of-use assets and liabilities on their statement of financial position for all leases with terms longer that twelve months.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases, which requires lessees, among other things, to recognize right-of-use assets and liabilities on their statement of financial position for all leases with terms longer that twelve months.
 This standard is effective for fiscal years beginning on or after December 15, 2021.
-The Foundation is in the process of assessing the impact of this guidance on the financial statements.
+The Foundation adopted the standard effective January 1, 2022.
+The adoption did not have material impact on the Company's financial statements.